Eleven37Engineering/SevenSeg/README.md

 sevenSeg.SetDisplay(1, 2, 3, 4);

-Please reference the examples folder implementations of the code, we've tried to build this up to support many examples.
+Please reference the examples folder for implementations of the code, we've tried to build this up to support many examples.